 Q: Do the bullets smoke when being fired?

 A: No. You will notice a dramatic reduction in smoke compared to standard lubed bullets as there is no wax used in the making of this bullet.
-The Hi-Tek is the lubricant.
+The Bullet Corp coating is the lubricant.
 Please Note: You may still experience some smoke when shooting these as this comes from the powder you may be using.
 Some powders smoke more than others.